cfoskin/openwhisk-chatty/README.md

 Setting up Apache OpenWhisk
 ===========================

+## What is OpenWhisk?

+It's a `Function-as-a-Service` platform, somewhat similar to AWS Lambda, but you can host it on your own Hardware.
+It allows you to not think about whole backend projects and infrastructure and only deploy single functions/units of work called `actions`.

+In addition to `actions` OpenWhisk adds the concepts of `events`, `triggers` and `feeds`. `Events` come from outside sources and can call triggers which then lead to the invokation of one or multiple actions.
+Note that you don't need triggers, you can always just invoke actions directly (which is what we're doing in this doc).

+`Feeds` are (as far as i understand) an abstraction of those outside sources of events: you can configure a feed implementation (WebSocket, Webhook, ...) that acts as a source of events.

 ## Deploying to Openshift

 Our goal is to run OpenWhisk on a local Openshift cluster (oc cluster up).
 The projectodd team has a template for this in their [repository](https://github.com/projectodd/openwhisk-openshift).
 Make sure your local cluster is running and the `oc` cli is  functional.
 Clone the repository.
 Before running it, there is one change that we should make: it turned out that the memory settings for the controller were not sufficient.
 It would accept small actions but crash when a zip file with some bundled dependencies was submitted.
 Edit this line: https://github.com/projectodd/openwhisk-openshift/blob/master/template.yml#L29